camerongreen/alq/README.md

 | alq/themes/alq    | /var/www/html/alq/themes/alq    |
 | alq/themes/rodeos | /var/www/html/alq/themes/rodeos |

+Then run docker compose with the IP address of your PC according to docker:

+    XDEBUG_CONFIG="remote_host=172.17.0.1" docker-compose up -d

 Then use an xdebug extension in your browser to turn it on.

 ## Command line